sanshanya/eu5_gacha/in_game/events/readme.txt

-﻿#Make sure that for the event file you first define the namespace for all the events in the file!
+﻿﻿#Make sure that for the event file you first define the namespace for all the events in the file!
 # namespace = <event id name>

 #The id number must be between 1 and 9999.
 Also, the event id as a whole must be unique